skramm/homog2d/docs/homog2d_algorithms.md

 (*) for clarity, we do not detail here the case where points are on the edge of the circle, but this is taken into account in the code.

+### 1.4 - FRect / FRect

+Each segment of one of the rectangles if compared to each segment of the other rectangle.
+Thus we have between 0 and 4 intersections (equal intersection points are removed).